adalundhe/hedra/README.md

 ## <b>Requirements and Getting Started</b>

 Hedra has been tested on Python versions 3.8.6+, though we recommend using Python 3.10+.
-You should likewise have the latest LTS version of OpenSSL, build-essential, and other commmon Unix dependencies installed (if running on a Unix-based OS).
+You should likewise have the latest LTS version of OpenSSL, build-essential, and other common Unix dependencies installed (if running on a Unix-based OS).

 *<b>Warning</b>*: Hedra has currently only been tested on the latest LTS versions of Ubuntu and Debian.
 Other official OS support is coming Mar.
 2023.